JackHack96/ros_homework2/README.md

 ## How to launch
 Be sure to have the `turtlebot3_simulations` package installed in your workspace (check [here](http://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/) for details)
-Simply clone the repository into your ROS workspace, the run `setup.sh`.
+Simply clone the repository into your ROS workspace, then run `setup.sh`.
 Assuming that your workspace is in `~/catkin_ws`:
 > `git clone https://github.com/JackHack96/ros_homework2.git`
 > `cd ~/catkin_ws && catkin_make`